bogeeee/restfuncs/readme.md

 _client/index.ts (included from index.html)_

-    import {restClient} from "@restfuncs/client
+    import {restClient} from "@restfuncs/client"
-    import {GreeterService} from "../path/to/server/code/GreeterService.js"; // Import to have types
+    import {GreeterService} from "../path/to/server/or/packagename/GreeterService.js"; // Import to have types

     const greeterService = restClient<GreeterService>("/greeterAPI")
     console.log(await greeterService.greet("Bob"));

-Here you'll find this as a full working example. _It uses vite, which is a very minimalistic/ (zero conf) web packer but with full support for React/JSX, Typescript, hot module reloading.
-Hope you'll like it as a starter stack for your webapp._
+Here you'll find this as a full working example. _It uses vite, which is a very minimalistic/ (zero conf) web packer with full support for React/JSX, Typescript, hot module reloading.
+Hope you'll like this as a starter stack for your webapp._

 ## Advanced

 ### Mangle with raw request and response

-[this.req](https://expressjs.com/en/4x/api.html#req) and [this.resp](https://expressjs.com/en/4x/api.html#res) are available in your methods during call to read / modify http headers etc.
+[this.req](https://expressjs.com/en/4x/api.html#req) and [this.resp](https://expressjs.com/en/4x/api.html#res) are available in your methods during call to read / modify http headers etc. You can even [this.resp.send](https://expressjs.com/en/4x/api.html#res.send) a non-json response.

 ### Intercept calls

-Override the following method in your service _(=just add the function)_
+Override the following method in your service _(=just add the function to it)_

     async doCall(functionName, args) {
         return this[functionName](...args); // Call the function
     }

-There you can mangle with [this.req](https://expressjs.com/en/4x/api.html#req) and [this.resp](https://expressjs.com/en/4x/api.html#res)  / try-catch-finally / surround with whatever control structure you like, or even [this.resp.send](https://expressjs.com/en/4x/api.html#res.send) a non-json response.
-No more explanation needed.
-All hacking should be your's.
+There you can (also) mangle with [this.req](https://expressjs.com/en/4x/api.html#req) and [this.resp](https://expressjs.com/en/4x/api.html#res)  / try-catch-finally / surround with whatever control structure you like.

 ### Also on the client side ?